FatihElmas/GzzJDA/README.md

 # GzzJDA
-A excellent, basic utility for your cool JDA (Java Discord API) Bots with A++ Code Quality.
+A excellent, basic utility for your cool JDA (Java Discord API) Bots.

 ## Usage
 Usage for GzzJDA